SiphoYawe/Sipho-OS/README.md

-# SiphoOS
+# Sipho OS

 A framework and learning system for productivity, learning, strategy, and mindset by leveraging AI as a "second brain."

 ## Overview

-SiphoOS is an operating system for personal and professional development.
+Sipho OS is an operating system for personal and professional development.
 It provides a collection of tools, workflows, and frameworks designed to dramatically accelerate what individuals can accomplish.

 ### Core Objectives